 As I rode the new train into the city, I wondered what else would be different.
 The last time I was here the political parties were fighting.
 There were protests, bombings, and citywide violence that turned one of my favorite cities into a war zone.
 Since my last visit, many of my friends have moved on to new destinations or returned home.

 But as I listened to the people around me and looked at the faces on the train, I felt at ease.
 I was comfortable.
 I knew I was home.
-Though I’ve been away a long time, Bangkok and I were as close as ever.
+Though I’ve been away a long time, Bangkok and I are as close as ever.

 I had errands to run.
 I had food to eat.
 I had friends to see.

 As I made my way down the main street of Sukhumvit, I marveled at the new buildings.
-There was surprise at seeing that derelict buildings, after being there for more years than I can remember, had finally been torn down.
+I felt surprise at seeing that derelict buildings, after being there for more years than I can remember, had finally been torn down.
 Bangkok was changing.

 The sights.
 The sounds.
 The smells.
 The pace.